hansenjohnson/intro-acoustics/readme.md

 ### Python

+1. Install python.
+I highly recommend installing using [conda](https://conda.io/en/latest/), which greatly simplifies managing Python environments and packages.

-1. Create a virtual environment (called `jmatlab`) to run a version of Python compatible with matlab.
+2. Create a virtual environment (called `jmatlab`) to run a version of Python compatible with matlab.
 I'm using MATLAB_R2015a, which only runs up to Python 3.4.
 ```
 conda create -vv -n jmatlab python=3.4 jupyter
 ```
 If you screw up and create something that doesn't work, follow the steps [here to delete an environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#removing-an-environment)

-2. Activate the environment
+3. Activate the environment
 ```
 source activate jmatlab
 ```

-3. Install the required packages
+4. Install the required packages
 ```
 pip install matlab_kernel

 python -m matlab_kernel install
 ```

-4. Verify kernel installation
+5. Verify kernel installation
 ```
 jupyter kernelspec list
 ```